Home (Site Contents)

 http://librarything.com

-A great way to index your library without buying software.
+A great way to catalog your library without buying software.

 http://www.cmmayo.com

 The website of writer C. M. Mayo.
-Check out her Workshop page of 5-minute writing exercises—365 of them.
+Check out her page For Writers, featuring a series of very useful essays on writing.

 ¤ ¤ ¤